Summer PhD Workshop on Entrepreneurial Finance

 2:00-3:30 pm [Lecture 3, Mike]: Financing constraints overview

-Break: Volunteers for student idea pitch sessions (send email to Mike)
+Break: Volunteers for student idea pitch sessions (post to Basecamp)

 Petersen, M.A. and Rajan, R.G.
 (2002) ‘Does Distance Still Matter?
 The Information Revolution in Small Business Lending’, The Journal of Finance, 57(6), pp. 2533–2570.